TO BE PUBLISHED October 2020

 - The role of the independent sector in supporting the delivery of care;

 - Funding priorities in light of the COVID-19 crisis - delivery of care, workforce support, and lessons that can be applied to the future;

 - Stakeholder priorities for funding and financial sustainability:

-- Integrated Care Systems - their developing role of in service redesign;
+- The developing role of Integrated Care Systems in service redesign;

 - Realising the potential from estates and procurement;